pioneer-io/ruby-sdk/README.md

 ## Utilising the SDK in application code
 Now, you will need to require the `pioneer_ruby_sdk` gem in your application.
-To create a new SDK client, the URI of the `scout` daemon is required in addition to an SDK key, obtained from the `Account` tab of the `pioneer` webpage.
+To create a new SDK client, the URI of the `scout` daemon is required in addition to an SDK key, obtained from the `Account` tab of the Compass application's user interface.
 The default port for `scout` is `:3030` and the `/features` endpoint is the proper endpoint to receive flag updates.

-The SDK client will receive ruleset updates in real-time via SSE any time a feature flag is created/updated/deleted via the Pioneer dashboard.
+The SDK client will receive ruleset updates in real-time via SSE any time a feature flag is created/updated/deleted via the Compass dashboard.
 ```Ruby
 require 'pioneer_ruby_sdk'